Jisoo

-Kim Ji-soo (Korean: 김지수; born January 3, 1995), known mononymously as Jisoo, is a South Korean singer and actress.
-She is a member of the South Korean girl group Blackpink, formed by YG Entertainment, in August 2016.
-Outside of her music career, she made her acting debut with a cameo role in the 2015 series The Producers and played her first leading role in the JTBC series Snowdrop (2021–22).
-She is scheduled to make her solo debut on March 31, 2023.
+Kim Ji-soo (Korean: 김지수; born January 3, 1995), known mononymously as Jisoo, is a South Korean singer, songwriter, and actress.
+She rose to prominence as a member of the South Korean girl group Blackpink, which debuted under YG Entertainment in August 2016 and became one of the best-selling girl groups of all time.

+In March 2023, Jisoo released her debut single album Me, which became the best-selling album by a female soloist in South Korea and the first to sell over a million copies.
+Its lead single "Flower" was a commercial success, peaking at number two on the Billboard Global 200 and the Circle Digital Chart and breaking the record for the highest-charting song by a Korean female soloist on the Canadian Hot 100 and the UK Singles Chart at the time.
+After establishing her own label named Blissoo in 2024 and signing with Warner Records in 2025, she released the EP Amortage and its single "Earthquake", which became her first number one on the US Billboard World Digital Songs chart.

+Outside of music, Jisoo made her acting debut with a cameo role in the 2015 series The Producers.
+She played her first leading role in the JTBC series Snowdrop (2021–22), for which she won the Seoul International Drama Award for Outstanding Korean Actress.
+She has since starred in the series Newtopia (2025) and the film Omniscient Reader: The Prophecy (2025).
+With over two million album sales, Jisoo is the best-selling female Korean soloist in Circle Chart history, as well as the most-followed Korean actress on Instagram.
+Her accolades include two Golden Disc Awards, three MAMA Awards, a Circle Chart Music Award, and two Seoul International Drama Awards.
+Among her endorsement deals, she is a global ambassador for Dior.

 Life and career

 1995–2015: Early life and career beginnings

-Kim Ji-soo was born on January 3, 1995 in Gunpo, Gyeonggi Province, South Korea.
+Kim Ji-soo was born on January 3, 1995, in Gunpo, South Korea.
 She has an older brother and sister.
-As a child, she played basketball and practiced Taekwondo.
-She dreamed of becoming a painter and writer.
+As a child, she played basketball and practiced taekwondo.
+She dreamt of becoming a painter and writer.
 She was a fan of the Korean boy group TVXQ.
 Jisoo attended high school at the School of Performing Arts Seoul; in 11th grade, she joined a drama club at the school and earned more experience in the entertainment industry by attending auditions.
-Prior to debuting, Jisoo lived with her parents, siblings and grandparents.
-In addition to her native Korean, Jisoo has also learned to speak Chinese, Japanese and English.
+Until her professional debut, Jisoo lived with her parents, siblings, and grandparents.
+In addition to her native Korean, Jisoo has learned to speak Chinese and Japanese.

 In 2011, Jisoo joined YG Entertainment as a trainee after passing its auditions.
 In October 2014, she appeared in Epik High's music video for "Spoiler + Happen Ending" as a heartbroken girl.
 The same year, she starred in Hi Suhyun's music video for "I'm Different" as Bobby's girlfriend.
 In 2015, Jisoo made a cameo appearance in the KBS2 drama The Producers with labelmates Sandara Park of 2NE1 and Kang Seung-yoon of Winner.